Interactions between teaching assistants and students boost engagement in physics labs: Discussion

+The correlation of the frequency of TA-initiated interactions with student engagement is an important first step in studying the effect of TAs on student outcomes in a lab course.
+The results presented here establish a direct relationship between TA behaviors (initiating interactions) and the student response (engagement), thereby demonstrating that variations in TA facilitation styles do have an effect on students and identifying a particular example of this effect.
+Furthermore, the positive correlation between student engagement and learning in this lab shows that this effect is (indirectly) related to student learning.

-The results presented here suggest that TAs should be active in the classroom and engage with as many groups as possible.
-Since the length of interactions was not found to affect the engagement of students in this course, it is possible that just saying `Hello' may be as useful as a lengthy discussion in keeping students on task.
-However, a more likely explanation is that such short interactions are useful in keeping an eye on student needs and enabling a `ventilation effect', giving students an opportunity to access the TA and opening the door for student questions that turn short interactions into long and meaningful interactions.
+In addition to better understanding the effect of TA teaching style on student engagement and learning, results from this study inform and support TA professional development efforts in order to encourage more productive tutoring styles.
+The positive correlation between TA-initiated interactions and student engagement (and, in turn, the positive correlation between student engagement and learning) suggests that TAs should proactively engage with many students.
+Since the length of interactions was not found to affect the engagement of students in this course, it is possible that just saying `Hello, is everything okay?' may be as useful as a lengthy discussion in keeping students on task.
+In our opinion, a more likely explanation is that such short interactions are useful in keeping an eye on student needs and enabling a `ventilation effect', giving students an opportunity to access the TAs and opening the door for student questions that turn these brief exchanges into long and meaningful interactions.

 \begin{appendix}